mpjovanovich/course-notes/content/SDEV120/index.md

 # Announcements

-- All sections: **Even though we don't do formal write ups for discussions, there will always be a turn in component so that I have a submission on record.** Make sure you've submitted.
+- Discussions: **Even though we don't do formal write ups for discussions, there will always be a turn in component so that I have a submission on record.** Make sure you've submitted.

 - MW class - discussion revised, we'll catch up on it.